How to write your own Solidity linter using Slang

 The Solidity language has changed quite a lot over time, however Slang is able to parse all versions of Solidity that are in use today, which we consider to be 0.4.11 and later.

 Let’s say that we want to be source-compatible with code that’s expected to work with Solidity 0.8.22.
-First, we construct an instance of the Language class, which is the main entry point for parsing Solidity code:
+First, we construct an instance of the Parser class, which is the main entry point for parsing Solidity code:

-import { Language } from "@nomicfoundation/slang/language";
+import { Parser } from "@nomicfoundation/slang/parser";

 Parsing different language constructs

-To parse the file using Slang, we’ll use the language.parse() method, which takes a NonterminalKind as its first argument, allowing us to specify which language construct to parse.
+To parse the file using Slang, we’ll use the parser.parse() method, which takes a NonterminalKind as its first argument, allowing us to specify which language construct to parse.
 Since we want to parse the entire file, we'll use NonterminalKind.SourceUnit.

-import { NonterminalKind } from "@nomicfoundation/slang/kinds";
+import { NonterminalKind } from "@nomicfoundation/slang/cst";

-const output = language.parse(NonterminalKind.SourceUnit, contents);
+const output = parser.parse(NonterminalKind.SourceUnit, contents);

 Inspecting the parse output

-The parse function returns a ParseOutput object, which contains the root of the CST (tree()) and a list of parse errors (errors()), if there are any.
+The parse function returns a ParseOutput object, which contains the root of the CST (.tree) and a list of parse errors (.errors), if there are any.

 To inspect the CST, we could print it to the console to see what it looks like: